mamba-org/mamba/docs/source/installation/mamba-installation.rst

 .. note::

-   1. After installation, please :ref`make sure <defaults_channels>` that you do not have the Anaconda default channels configured.
+   1. After installation, please :ref:`make sure <defaults_channels>` that you do not have the Anaconda default channels configured.
    2. Do not install anything into the `base` environment as this might break your installation.
 See :ref:`here <base_packages>` for details.